eonofrey/tcs_scrape/README.md

 # Scraping Store Addresses from The Container Store's Website

 ### Description
 This short script scrapes and cleans the addresses for all of The Container Store's stores.
 It outputs a .csv file with 1 column, the address.
+Note: I checked the company's robot.txt beforehand and it does not prohibit scraping store locations.

 ### Site and HTML
 The Company's main site has all of the store locations displayed on the main page.
 Clicking each store sends you to an individual page for that store